dbriones49/Azure-SOC/README.md

 # Tested New Rules
-I completed 10 brute force attempts from the windows VM to confirm if this would trigger our new rules.
+I completed serveral brute force attempts from the windows VM to confirm if this would trigger our new rules.
 Sure enough, it did.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/32226bcc-6d2a-4fb5-b09e-4a9bab82f5bc)